yihui/en/_posts/2013-04-07-travis-ci-for-r.md

 A similar platform in the R world is [Bioconductor](http://bioconductor.org/checkResults/).
 It has the best two components in software development: version control (although sadly SVN) and continuous checking.
 I do not know if CRAN will catch up one day.
 I'm not very optimistic about it; perhaps a more realistic approach is to start a Google Summer of Code project on introducing R into Travis CI.
 I have no idea how difficult that will be, but I will definitely be thrilled if it comes true this year.

 Anyone?

+> Update on 04/16/2013: just to clarify, what Bioconductor does is not strictly continuous integration (yet) in the sense that it builds packages daily instead of immediately on changes.